-Similar problems beset tests to compare and select different adjuvants, which are so important to enhancing the vaccine immune response.
+Similar problems beset tests that compare and select different adjuvants, which are important to enhance vaccine immune response.
 EVI is also working to address these issues.

 An important achievement of harmonisation activities under the EMVDA project has been the establishment of a Reference Reagent Repository (www.malariaresearch.eu)

 EVI has been instrumental in the harmonisation of the clinical development plan including the immunoassays used to assess placental malaria vaccine candidates.
 This will allow taking an informed decision on the further development of these vaccines in a time- and cost –effective way.
 The outcome of the two workshops has been published in Malaria Journal in 2016 by Chêne et al., “Clinical development of placental malaria vaccines and immunoassays harmonization: a workshop report”.